SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 Smoke still rose from the cave entrance.

 Seventy souls.
-Men and women and children and elders.
+Men, women, children, and elders.

-All dead because an eight-year-old boy had whispered "cave" when a knife was at his throat.
+All were dead because an eight-year-old boy had whispered "cave" when a knife was at his throat.

 All dead because I'd chosen life over honor.